AWSinAction/apigateway/README.md

 and now [use the RESTful API](#use-the-restful-api).

+### Using CloudFormation, Swagger / OpenAPI Specification and the AWS CLI

+coming soon...

 ### Using CloudFormation, Swagger / OpenAPI Specification and the Amazon API Gateway Importer

 clone this repository